-I’ve given up on making New Year’s resolutions.
-They always seem silly and I forget them almost immediately.
-Does that happen to you?
-I find that having some structure helps and I tend to be more productive if I have them in place.
+As a post-retirement age entrepreneur, I find that having structure helps and I tend to be more productive if I have certain things in place.

 Set your office hours

 Even if you’re retired, you should still set office hours for the tasks you want to accomplish whether it’s an art project, making sourdough bread, or working on a business opportunity.
-I find it’s helpful to go to bed and wake up at regular hours that are in alignment with your body’s circadian rhythm.
+I find it helpful to go to bed and wake up at regular hours that are in alignment with my body’s circadian rhythm.
 Some of us are morning larks and others are night owls.

 I love mornings so I go to bed around 11 pm and wake up at 6:30 am almost every day.
 Sometimes I wake up at odd hours if I’m stressed about something but I find that having a regular sleep schedule regulates my sleep patterns and gives me more energy throughout the day.